 Title IX of the Education Amendments of 1972

 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex and/or gender in federally funded programs or activities.
 The University of West Florida does not discriminate on the basis of sex and/or gender in its educational programs or activities.
-The University’s policies related to Title IX are the Sexual Misconduct, Sexual Violence, and Gender-Based Discrimination and Retaliation Policy (P-14.02-02/15) ("Title IX Policy") and the University Policy Prohibiting Discrimination, Harassment and Retaliation (P-13.03 -05/10).
+The University’s policies related to Title IX are the Sexual Harassment and Misconduct Policy (P-14.03-10/20) ("Title IX Policy") and the University Prohibition of Discrimination, Harassment and Retaliation (P-13.09 -02/20).

-In addition, most University employees (both faculty and staff) are considered Responsible University Employees under the Title IX Policy.
-Responsible University Employees are defined as any employee with the authority to address sexual misconduct, sexual violence, or gender-based discrimination or any employee who a student may reasonably perceive to have the authority to address that misconduct.
-Responsible University Employees are required to immediately notify the University’s Title IX Coordinator in the event that a student or employee discloses any alleged sexual violence, sexual misconduct, or gender-based discrimination to him or her.
+In addition, most University employees (both faculty and staff) are considered Mandatory Reporters under the Title IX Policy.
+Mandatory Reporters are defined as any employee with the authority to address Title IX violation or any employee who a student may reasonably perceive to have the authority to address that misconduct.
+Mandatory Reporters are required to immediately notify the University’s Title IX Coordinator in the event that a student or employee discloses any alleged Title IX violation to him or her.

-For inquiries concerning the application of Title IX and the federal regulations associated with the law, or to inquire regarding your status or responsibilities as a Responsible University Employee, please contact the Title IX Coordinator (contact information below).
+For inquiries concerning the application of Title IX and the federal regulations associated with the law, or to inquire regarding your status or responsibilities as a Mandatory Reporter, please contact the Title IX Coordinator.
 Students, faculty or staff who believe that they are being discriminated against or harassed on the basis of sex and/or gender can seek advice, assistance, report incidents, and/or file complaints with any of the following individuals: